 The Maine Hunters for the Hungry Program was founded in 1996 and its impact has grown steadily ever since.
-Maine sportsmen and sportswomen can play a major role in game management while providing wild game meat to hunger relieve locations across the state.
-The Maine Department of Agriculture, Conservation and Forestry facilitates the donations to food pantries, soup kitchens, shelters affiliated with The Emergency Food Assistance Program.
+Maine sportsmen and sportswomen can play a major role in game management while providing wild game meat to hunger relief locations across the state.
+The Maine Department of Agriculture, Conservation and Forestry facilitates the donations to food pantries, soup kitchens, and shelters affiliated with The Emergency Food Assistance Program.
 There are a limited number of food assistance sites with the capacity to accept wild game meat.

 The program has been successful annually by supplying lean, high protein meats to food pantries, soup kitchens, and homeless shelters throughout Maine.

 Hunters for the Hungry offers a deep and sincere thank you to the hunters, corporations, and organizations for their past, present and continued support.

 - Contact an approved processor to be sure they have the capacity to receive your donation.

 - Game must be legally harvested and tagged.

 - Please be aware the program is unable to accept donations from animals harvested in the Do Not Eat advisory area.
 For the most up to date information regarding the “Do Not Eat” advisory, including the advisory zone boundaries, please review IFW's Advisory.